-Chinese News Years is looming around the corner so I will be making pot stickers for the celebration.
-I just love pot stickers.
-Pot stickers are a type of dumpling.
-Each pot sticker is a complete mini meal that's easy to make and easy to eat.
+Chinese News Years is around the corner so I will be making pot stickers for the celebration.
+Pot stickers are mini meals that are easy to make and easy to eat.
 The fillings are soft and moist, and the wrapper is thick and chewy.
 Plus, the dumplings are versatile.
 You can use any type of ground meat and any type of vegetables.
 Made too many?
 Pop the uncooked ones in the freezer and they can keep for months!
 I also love to use pot stickers as a way to sneak vegetables into my children's meals.
-It works like a charm.
+Works like a charm.

 - 10 oz ground pork shoulder/butt